glacials/twos.dev/src/cold/apple.md

 However, iOS mostly fills the gap with badges.
 Badges are red numbers in the corners of app icons that are stateful in the same way Android notifications are, so can be used as a todo list.
-I’ve found these a decent enough substitute, although I still prefer Android’s notifications.
+They're a decent enough substitute that although I still prefer Android’s notifications, the difference is a couple of orders of magnitude less impactful than I scoped it out as.

 #### iMessage {#imessage}